 Using them should be motivated by your story.
 Try a photo of a reader who forgot their snack because the book was so exciting.

-Create an Imaginary Character to Drive Your Shoot
+6. Create an Imaginary Character to Inspire Your Shoot

-My favorite way to come up with an idea to a conceptual food photo is to think about the character.
+My favourite way to come up with an idea to a conceptual food photo is to think about the character.

-I try to imagine someone with a spark of adventure – a traveler, an artist, a pirate, a witch or a gardener.
+I try to imagine someone with a spark of adventure – a traveller, an artist, a pirate, a witch or a gardener.

 For example, you can have a child with geometry homework.
 The way to make homework more fun is adding cookies, of course!